Wayfinding Design for the Middle East.

 What Makes Wayfinding Different Here.

 Wayfinding in the Middle East presents a unique set of technical and cultural challenges that most international consultancies are not equipped to handle — and the consequences of getting it wrong show up in every mall, resort and mixed-use development where visitors are lost, frustrated and leaving earlier than they should.
+Understanding what wayfinding means in practice in this region is fundamentally different from understanding what wayfinding means in London or Singapore.

 Dual language Arabic-English integration is not a translation exercise.
 Arabic reads right-to-left, has different character heights and proportions, and requires specific typographic treatments to maintain legibility at distance.
 Most international wayfinding firms design in English first and retrofit Arabic as an afterthought — resulting in cramped, illegible secondary text that serves the majority language of the region as a footnote.
 We design for both languages simultaneously, with equal visual weight and legibility.
+This bilingual wayfinding capability is central to every project we deliver as a wayfinding consultant in the UAE and the region.

-Cultural considerations shape everything from iconography selection to the spatial design of information points accounting for prayer time gathering patterns, gender-sensitive wayfinding in certain facility types, and the navigation expectations of a visitor population drawn from 200+ nationalities.
+Cultural considerations shape everything from iconography selection to the spatial design of information points — accounting for prayer time gathering patterns, gender-sensitive wayfinding in certain facility types, and the visitor navigation design expectations of a population drawn from 200+ nationalities.
+These aren't edge cases — they're the baseline requirements for wayfinding that actually works in this region.

 Why Developers Choose Us.